-Education and Library Boards (ELBs) are responsible for the local administration of state sector education services in Northern Ireland.
+Education and library boards (ELB) are responsible for the local administration of state education services in Northern Ireland.
 There are five ELBs, each covering one or more complete district council areas.

 Further information on ELBs.

-See Devolved Parliament for further information on Scottish parliamentary electoral regions and Welsh Assembly electoral regions
+Further information on Scottish parliamentary electoral regions and Welsh Assembly electoral regions – See devolved parliament

 Electoral Ward / Electoral Division

-Electoral wards/divisions are the base unit of UK administrative geography such that all higher units are built up from them.
-They are also used as a base unit for many other geographies such as parliamentary constituencies and Primary Care Trusts (PCTs).
-Electoral wards are found across Scotland, Northern Ireland and most of England, whereas the equivalents in Wales, the Isle of Wight and six of the unitary authorities created in 2009 are known as electoral divisions.
+Electoral wards/divisions are the base unit of UK administrative geography: all higher units are built up from them.
+They are also used as a base unit for many other geographies, such as parliamentary constituencies and primary care trusts (PCT).
+Electoral wards are found across Wales, Scotland, Northern Ireland and most of England, whereas the equivalents in the Isle of Wight and six of the unitary authorities created in 2009 are known as electoral divisions.

 Further information on electoral wards/divisions